OVERVIEW OF MAJOR

 - PHIL 399.
 Independent Study: Independent, intensive study in a field of special interest requiring a wide range of reading and resulting in an extended paper.
 Normally there will be only a few meetings with the supervisor during the course of the semester.

 - PHIL 466.
 Teaching Assistantship: Work conducted in close consultation with the instructor of a single course and participation in teaching that course.
-Duties for a teaching assistant may include, for example, holding review sessions, reading papers, or assisting in class work.
+Duties for a teaching assistant may include: holding review sessions, reading papers, or assisting in class work.
 In addition, a paper may be required from the teaching assistant.
-This course may count as one of the 12 total required for the major, but will not count as one of the six required “upper-level” (300 and above) courses.
+This course may count as one of the twelve total required credits for the major, but will not count as one of the six required “upper-level” (300 and above) courses.

 - PHIL 499.
 Senior Thesis: A two-credit course culminating in an extended paper to be read by two or more members of the department.
 It may be organized like a tutorial or independent study.
 This is a required course for all students who wish to graduate with honors in philosophy.
 In order to be eligible for this course a student must have an A- average in the major or must successfully petition the department for an exemption.
 The senior thesis does not count towards the twelve courses required for the major.